-GNA Advisory Committee Review Phases General Intent of Review Relationship to City Permit Process Phases Good Neighbor Agreement (Operations) Provide input on operational concerns and GNA augments the Provider's Standard Operating Procedures to respond to those concerns.
-Although the GNA is legally nonbinding, it does define the intent and agreement of all parties represented on how a specific Homeless Service Use will be operated to address the concerns of its neighbors while meeting the needs of its clients and the funders.
+GNA Advisory Committee Review Phases General Intent of Review Relationship to City Permit Process Phases Use will be operated to address the concerns of its neighbors while meeting the needs of its clients and the funders.
 Provide the GNA Document.
-Post Project Approval Phase (GNA Advisory Committee input provided to the Director prior to Occupancy for inclusion in the project record)
+Occupancy for inclusion in the project record)

 - b.
 Timing of GNA Advisory Committee Involvement. - i.
 The GNA Advisory Committee process should occur early in the process to avoid delays that jeopardize participation in funding cycles, require shelters to operate under emergency declarations, and place homeless individuals at risk. - ii.
 The actual timing of GNA Advisory Committee review and participation will be scheduled by the facilitator to ensure that GNA Advisory Committee input is consolidated with the applicable city permit process phase as described in Figure 20.20.455.G.4. - iii.
 The GNA Advisory Committee will be dissolved once its scope of work has been completed. - c.
 Work Product.
 The work of the GNA Advisory Committee review phase shall culminate in an Advisory Document or Good Neighbor Agreement that describes the phase of review and GNA Advisory Committee feedback consistent with the scope of work described in this section.
-City staff will support the GNA Advisory Committee preparation of this work product. - 5.
-Applicable Policy and Regulatory Guidance.
+City staff will support the GNA Advisory Committee preparation of this work product. - Applicable Policy and Regulatory Guidance.
 Guidance for Evaluating Context Sensitivity.
-Advice provided by the GNA Advisory Committee shall be objectively based upon the policies, regulations, guidelines and other documents applicable to a Homeless Services Use in the location that it is proposed. - 6.
-Meeting Operations.
+Advice provided by the GNA Advisory Committee shall be objectively based upon the policies, regulations, guidelines and other documents applicable to a Homeless Services Use in the location that it is proposed. - Meeting Operations.
 The meetings of the GNA Advisory Committee and documents developed through the process shall operate and be managed consistent with the applicable requirements of the Open Public Meetings Act (Chapter 43.20 RCW) and the Public Records Act (Chapter 42.56 RCW).